 - expert technical support from universities and research institutions; and

 - additional support from contractors, and specialized consultants.

-Captain, U.S. Public Health Service
+Commander, U.S. Public Health Service

 Director, Engineering Technical Support Center

 The above leads to a page that contains links to Superfund program research needs, Office of Research and Development research plans and results for Superfund, and sources of technical support for Superfund and RCRA Corrective Action program staff.